Police Laser: How to Avoid Lidar Speeding Tickets

-Veil is a stealth technology which works by absorbing a police laser’s infrared light pulses (much the same way sunglasses absorb the visible sunlight).
+Veil is a patented stealth technology which works by absorbing police laser’s infrared light pulses (much the same way sunglasses absorb the visible sunlight).
 This makes it much harder on the guns to see their own reflected light pulses.
 The most reflective parts of an automobile or motorcycle are its headlights and license plates.

 By treating them with the Veil, the remaining and less reflective parts that are not treated won’t give the guns enough of a reflection that they require at a given distance to be able to obtain a speed reading.
 This buys the driver precious additional time to safely react and to slow down during an attempted speed measurement.

 Discover how Veil can help keep you ticket free.

 Other popular articles

 - What you need to know about police radar